ryyanrashid01/Basic-Machine-Learning-Models/README.md

-# CPC251 - Machine Learning and Computational Intelligence
+# Basic Machine Learning Models

 This repository contains the different machine learning models trained in the course's lab.